luquelab/Athena/docs/index.md

 layout: default
 title: Home
 nav_order: 1
-has_children: true
+has_children: false
 ---

-The [Luque lab](https://www.luquelab.com) is a research organization interested in the role that viruses played in the origin of life on Earth and the role that viruses could play in the expansion of humankind in the universe.
+The [Luque lab](https://www.luquelab.com) investigates the physical principles behind the origin, ecology, and evolution of viruses.
+The lab's mission is to decipher the role that viruses played in the origin of life and use this knowledge to help humankind explore and habit new frontiers.
 The lab is part of the [Viral Information Institute](https://viralization.org), the [Computational Science Research Center](http://www.csrc.sdsu.edu), and the [Department of Mathematics and Statistics](https://math.sdsu.edu) at [San Diego State University](https://www.sdsu.edu).

-An integral part of the lab's vision is training a new generation of researchers with a common foundation in scientific craftsmanship, human psychology, and communication.
-As a result, the Luque lab researchers are equipped to embrace change in their careers as an integral part of their contribution to society.
+The current lab approach is based on computational modeling, combining mathematics, statistics, and biophysics with experimental collaborations.
+An intrinsic part of the lab's mission is training a new generation of interdisciplinary researchers with a solid foundation in the scientific craft, human psychology, and communication.